Posted by Pokies

 Greenfield also writes that the executives at Zynga may have found “significant option value… for the legalization (sic) of online gambling”.
 What may be their biggest contribution, though, is the “immediate traction” that the successes of Zynga’s casino-themed games, which also include their hitZynga Poker, will bring to all “traditional casinos games”.

-As a pokies fan, are you looking forward to or fearing the potential impact that Zynga may have on the online pokie scene?
+As a pokies fan, are you looking forward to or fearing the potential impact that Zynga may have on the mobile online pokie scene?